What to Expect

 Remember these three things to have a successful class registration:

 - Flexibility is key.
+Don’t expect that you’re going to get your perfect schedule (there is no such thing).
 Be flexible with class days and times—many great classes meet on Friday and/or at 8 a.m.
 Being open about professors will also help you maximize your options for courses.

-- Have a backup plan.
+- “Want” is different than “need.”
 You may not be able to register for every class that you want, but you will get the classes you need to stay on track for graduation.
-Make sure you identify backup courses that you can register for if the classes you want most are full.
+Make sure you identify back-up courses that you can register for if the classes you want most are full.

 - Help is there for you.
-Your advisors and Orientation Advisors are great resources you can turn to if you have questions about any aspect of registration.
+UT Austin is committed to making sure you can get the classes you need to graduate on time.
+Your advisors and Orientation Advisors are especially great resources you can turn to if you have questions about any aspect of registration.
 Don’t be afraid to ask for help!

 Frequently Asked Questions